-As long as the exam results have been published, your school or university must respond to your request for your information within 40 days.
+As long as the exam results have been published, your school or university must respond to your request for your information within one month.

 If you request the results before they have been announced, your school or university must respond: